Baldwin90/chess_in_person/README.md

   }
 ```

 A move is valid if it is indeed one of the pieces potential moves at that moment, and if the move would not leave the player in check.
-To determine if the move would leave the player in check, the board executes the move and calls `isInCheck` (a function also used to determine checkmate) before finally restoring the board to it's previous state.
+To determine if the move would leave the player in check, the board executes the move and calls `isInCheck` (a function also used to determine checkmate) before finally restoring the board to its previous state.

 ```javascript
 Board.prototype.isValidMove = function(movingPiece, endCoords){